prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ### From 48.x to 49.x

-This version upgrades Prometheus-Operator to v0.67.1, 0, Alertmanager to v0.26.0 and Thanos to v0.32.0
+This version upgrades Prometheus-Operator to v0.67.1, 0, Alertmanager to v0.26.0, Prometheus to 2.46.0 and Thanos to v0.32.0

 Run these commands to update the CRDs before applying the upgrade.